TheSunAtDawn/effective-doodle/README.md

 # effective-doodle
-using System;
-using System.Linq;
-using System.Collections.Generic;

-namespace HelloWold;

-public static class Program
 {
     public static void Main()
 //This is a name from recommendation.
 Here is my 1st year student activity as a Computer Science student.
 I first started to input name and age.
 In few years hoefully it would be helpfull to a cs student like me.
 Language: C#
 	//ToGet:Name
         Console.WriteLine("What is your name?");
 		string name=Console.ReadLine();
 		Console.WriteLine("Hello " + name " this is a SURVEY PROJECT kindly answer the following questions:");
-		Console.WriteLine();

 		//To:Continue
 		Console.WriteLine("PRESS ENTER FOR THE NEXT QUESTION");
 		Console.WriteLine();
 		Console.ReadKey();

 		//ToGet:Age
 		Console.WriteLine("What is your age?");
 		int age=Convert.ToInt32(Console.ReadLine());